Hôtel-Dieu, Paris: The Hôtel-Dieu's bad reputation

 As always, overcrowding was accompanied by poor outcomes — including hospital-derived infections and high mortality rates.
 The hospital statistics developed later suggest that the Hôtel-Dieu's record was worse than that of other Parisian institutions.
 In his Encyclopédie of 1765, Denis Diderot stated that the Hôtel-Dieu was "the largest, the most numerous, the richest and the most dreadful of any of our hospitals."
-Similarly, Jacques Tenon, a influential anatomist and surgeon, stated in his Mémoires sur les hôpitaux de Paris (1788) that the Hôtel-Dieu was "the most unhealthy and uncomfortable of all hospitals", with a mortality rate of almost 25 percent, which, he noted, was much higher than the rates of other Parisian hospitals.
+Similarly, Jacques Tenon, an influential anatomist and surgeon, stated in his Mémoires sur les hôpitaux de Paris (1788) that the Hôtel-Dieu was "the most unhealthy and uncomfortable of all hospitals", with a mortality rate of almost 25 percent, which, he noted, was much higher than the rates of other Parisian hospitals.

 The Hôtel-Dieu continued to be a place that only patients who could not afford something better would go to.
 Its 1,200 beds were completely inadequate for housing its daily average of 3,500 patients.
-Women gave birth in shared beds and the average maternity stay was 35 days, mainly because of the time needed to recover from infections contracted in the maternity wars, including epidemics of puerperal fever.
+Women gave birth in shared beds and the average maternity stay was 35 days, mainly because of the time needed to recover from infections contracted in the maternity wards, including epidemics of puerperal fever.
 In-hospital epidemics of typhus and smallpox were also common.
 As in earlier centuries, there was insufficient effective separation of patients with communicable diseases, though the hospital was divided into wards.